Years ago, you read an article that showed up in your email inbox that told you that it’s time to stop worrying so much about millennials.

 “Gen Z is the new millennials!” it exclaimed.

-Since then, you and your team have been trying-- often unsuccessfully-- to dig in and understand the on-the-rise segment of new audiences who are on the precipice of being major players in the market everywhere.
+Since then, you and your team have been trying -- often unsuccessfully -- to dig in and understand the growing segment of new audiences who have already made a massive impact on purchasing across all markets.

 The problem is, when analyzing Gen Z, you cannot rely on assumptions or perceptions.
-That will lead you to a Pepsi-Kendall Jenner kind of situation.
+That will lead you to a Pepsi-Kendall Jenner kind of situation (remember that?).

 What you need is real, actionable, contextual data on Gen Z.

 That data you’ve been looking for has arrived.

 The Ultimate Guide to Gen Z Personas is your go-to guide on Generation Z (who they are, what they care about, and the brands they love).
 It features advanced audience segmentation to uncover new details about Gen Z that every brand or agency team is going to want to read, ASAP.

 Inside, you'll get an in-depth look at Generation Z personas, helping answer questions like: